 If you are a person who loves to meet characters in costume, see the parade, catch all the shows in both parks and taste all the holiday foods, give yourself some extra time to do it all.

-From the Start of Holiday time through the end of the year, you'll appreciate having an extra day to slow down and see it all.
+From the Start of Holiday time through the end of the year, you'll appreciate having an extra day to slow down and experience everything.
 Larger holiday crowds from Christmas through New Year's make it take longer to move about so just be patient and be glad you have the time.
 Our holiday survival tips (and having an extra day to fit it all in) will help reduce stress.

 Did we answer your question about how many days at Disneyland are enough for your visit?
 If you have further questions, feel free to drop them in the comments section below.
 We sell discounted Disneyland tickets with and without park hopper, and with and without Lightning Lane Multi Pass.
 You can purchase 1-day through 5-day refundable tickets as well as the SoCal promos when offered!